garylau1/Data-Analysis-in-Fraud-Detection-/README.md

-# Data-Analysis-in-Fraud-Detection-
+🏦 Fraud Detection Analysis - InterUni Datathon 2024

-🏦 Fraud Detection Analysis - InterUni Datathon 2024 This repository contains the solution and code developed for the InterUni Datathon 2024 hosted by Skyline Financial Services.
+This repository contains the solution and code developed for the InterUni Datathon 2024 hosted by Skyline Financial Services.
 The project focuses on building a machine learning model to detect fraudulent users and identifying the key drivers behind fraudulent behavior to minimize revenue loss.

 🏆 Achievement: Achieved 97% accuracy on the test dataset.